DreamsForSchools/appinventor-sources/.github/ISSUE_TEMPLATE/feature_request.md

 **Why is this feature beneficial to App Inventor's educational mission?**

 <!--
-Because MIT App Inventor is aimed at educational use, we prioritize development of features with an educational benefit.
+Because DFS - AppMaker is aimed at educational use, we prioritize development of features with an educational benefit.
 Help us understand how your feature request relates to our mission.
 -->